EffectOrientedProgramming/book/Chapters/03_Superpowers.md

     userName
 ```

-Instead of parentheses to delimit function arguments, we use Scala’s newer “colon plus indent” (*significant indentation*) syntax.
+Instead of parentheses to delimit function arguments, we use Scala's newer "colon plus indent" (*significant indentation*) syntax.
 Here, `saveUser` is the function and `userName` is the single argument to that function.

 `effect0` is a value containing the code that produces the Effect.